cerberauth/vulnapi.cerberauth.com/docs/getting-started/installation.md

 Before making your first scan with VulnAPI you have to download and install it.
 Please follow the instructions below:

-- Download the binary from the latest release.
+- Download the binary from the latest [VulnAPI release](https://github.com/cerberauth/vulnapi/releases) or install it with Snap : `sudo snap install vulnapi`.
-- Test VulnAPI command running: ``
+- Test VulnAPI command running: `vulnapi help`